 ‘Loueke is a gentle virtuoso.
 As a singer, he has a husky, sincere baritone and a melting falsetto that he uses to scat-sing along with his guitar solos.
 He’s also a full-fledged jazz guitarist, and he uses both electronics and African roots.
 In one piece, unassisted by any technology beyond microphone and amplifier, he sang, made percussive tongue clicks and played syncopated guitar chords and leads.
 He multiplied himself, one way or another, in nearly every song’ (New York Times).

-Lionel Loueke guitar, John Ellis saxophone/bass clarinet, Massimo Biocati bass, Ferenc Nemeth drums
+Lionel Loueke guitar, Massimo Biocati bass, Ferenc Nemeth drums